Logo

 What Distinguishes Selective Mutism from Other Conditions?

-Health care providers find it difficult to differentiate selective mutism from other psychiatric disorders thathave similar traits.
-As a result, it is typical to be diagnosed with both selective mutism and another mental illness.
+Health care providers find it difficult to differentiate selective mutism from other psychiatric disorders have similar traits.
+Consequently, doctors often diagnose both selective mutism and another mental illness simultaneously.
 Nonetheless, selective mutism differs from other situations in a few minor ways:

 How is Selective Mutism Treated in Adults?